-In addition to criminal charges or penalties, the State of Georgia allows law enforcement to seize or take possession of any items, vehicles or money used to facilitate the transport or sale of large amounts of marijuana.
+In addition to criminal charges or penalties, Georgia allows law enforcement to seize or take possession of any relevant items.
+Such items include vehicles, or money used to facilitate the transport or sale of large amounts of marijuana.

-That means they can make a claim to take ownership of any vehicles used to transport marijuana or any amount of money in a persons possession if the State can show some evidence the money was obtained through the illegal possession or sale of marijuana.
+Therefore, they can make a claim to take ownership of any vehicles used to transport marijuana or any amount of money in a person’s possession if the State can show some evidence the money was obtained through the illegal possession or sale of marijuana.

 However, there are defenses and strategies to keep your property.
 If a person can show that money was obtained through legal means, or that the vehicle in question had some other purpose, an experienced attorney can fight the State to keep your property.

-Ultimately, individuals involved in the illegal marijuana trade in Georgia face significant legal consequences which is why it is so important to hire an Experienced Marijuana Criminal Defense Attorney.
+Ultimately, individuals involved in the illegal marijuana trade in Georgia face significant legal consequences.
+Thus, why it is so important to hire an Experienced Marijuana Criminal Defense Attorney.